ravinder387/clojure-restR/README.md

 This code entirely written using ring-clojure libray which handle http request mainly.
 It is not full http server <br>
 it doesn't provide router, and many things.
 It is kind a subset http server you can use this to build own web server, <br>
 web framework, internet based application.
 It's just like low-level http server.
 It provide few middleware to work <br>
 In this code I wrote my own middleware.
+Clojure is language with lisp syntax and great thing about lisp syntax(prefix notation only) <br>
+that it doesn't need associativity and precedence rules in syntax structure like other lang c,c++,python,java almost 85% language <br>
+and this feature make code easier to understand code for progammer and cpu also.
+It's much easier to map machine code by lisp syntax <br>
-Clojure is very simple language with uniform syntax most of libraries written <br>
+infact all language convert their syntax into some kind of lispy syntax before code reach to cpu. most of libraries written <br>
 using mostly functions only.
 In clojure's Ist priority is Data > Function > Macros <br> <br>

 ### How to use <br>